magicbell/magicbell-js/README.md

 yarn changeset
 ```

 `Changeset` will ask you for a change description, and how different packages are affected.
 Your answers help us determine if packages should be bumped in version, and if it should be a `patch`, `minor`, or `major` version bump.
-The description you provide may end up in our changelogs.
+The description you provide may end up in our changelogs, please write it in a way that makes sense to our users.

 Please review, polish, and commit the files after completing the steps.

+Please use a descriptive title for pull-request.
+The title should be in semantic commit format, so we can use it as (squash merge) commit message and automate the release process.

+Please add a description that explains the change.
+The changeset is likely to form a solid basis for your description, tho the pull-request description is written for our maintainers and thereby may be more technical and explain why certain decisions were made.

 ## Publish